Yin Yoga - Path to inner peace

 During this exercise, the spine is stretched intensively.
 The blood circulation in the head increases and the lungs are pleasantly deflated.

-Yin Yoga - Hip & chest opener
+Yin Yoga - Hip & Chest Opener

 Butterfly